 Research conducted by Statista revealed that COVID-19 has had a direct impact on global social media consumption.
-Close to 50% of the respondents worldwide admitted to spending a longer time on social media platforms since the start of the pandemic.
+Close to 50% of the respondents worldwide admit to spending a longer time on social media platforms since the start of the pandemic scrolling through social media.

-The increased social media consumption opens the door for brands to engage with consumers through authentic and relevant influencer-generated content.
+The increased social media consumption opens the door for brands to engage with consumers through the use of influencer marketing and developing authentic and relevant influencer-generated content.

-This article discusses the attractive potential of influencer marketing during this pandemic period and after.
+With as many as 9 in 10 marketers now incorporating influencers into their digital marketing strategies, this article hence discusses the benefits of influencer-generated content and the attractive potential of influencer marketing during this pandemic period and after.